HOME > READING

 • Vaginal dryness: hormonal changes lead to a thinning of the inner lining of the vagina.
 This leads to reduced production of the glands in the area.

-• Lower libido: women going through menopause often report lower sexual desire.
+• Lower libido: individuals going through menopause often report lower sexual desire.
 This may be attributed to hormonal change.
-It may also be due to fatigue associated with the stage or discomfort during intercourse due to lack of lubrication.
+It may also be due to fatigue associated with the stage or discomfort during intercourse due to lack of lubrication and decreased clitoral sensitivity and arousal.

 These changes do not mean that you have to give up a full sex life.